 How many of you know Aristotle?
-Many of you, if not the majority of you.
+The majority of you.
 How many of you know Derrida?
 Very few of you (as of this writing in the early 21st century).

 If the majority of us is familiar with Derrida's work and apply it to our daily life and thinking with our language and culture, we can make a groundbreaking breakthrough.

 To understand these questions above and daily thinking, we need to trace thoughts back to Aristotle or Plato.

 Socrates -> Plato -> founded philosophy (reason, logo, etc) to separate it from literature (rhetorics, poetry, mythology, etc.)